llpeterson/direct/access.md

 > long, we have decided to use the more generic and less cryptic BBU.

-[Figure 2](#ran) depicts one possible configuration of the end-to-end scenario, with two additional bits of detail.
-The EPC has multiple subcomponents, including an MME (Mobility Management Entity) and an S/PGW (Session/Packet Gateway); the former tracks and manages the movement of UEs throughout the RAN, and the latter processes and forwards packets between the RAN and the Internet.
+[Figure 2](#ran) depicts one possible configuration of the end-to-end scenario, with a few additional bits of detail.
+The EPC has multiple subcomponents, including an MME (Mobility Management Entity), an HSS (Home Subscriber Server), and an S/PGW (Session/Packet Gateway) pair; the first tracks and manages the movement of UEs throughout the RAN, the second is a database that contains subscriber-related information, and the Gateway pair processes and forwards packets between the RAN and the Internet (it forms the EPC's *user plane*).
 We say "one possible configuration" because the celluar standards allow wide variability in how many S/PGWs a given MME is responsible for, making is possible for a single MME to manage mobility across a wide geographic area that is served by multiple Central Offices.
 Finally, while not explicitly spelled out in [Figure 2](#ran), it is sometimes the case that the ISP's PON network is used to connect the remote BBUs back to the Central Office.

 <figure class="line">
 	<a id="ran"></a>